Skip to content

 cpp

-Our recommended rule is simple: use auto x = ... (copy initialization) to declare regular variables, and avoid auto x{...}.
-Copy initialization behaves consistently and intuitively across all C++ versions.
+My suggested rule is simple: use auto x = ... (copy initialization) to declare normal variables, and avoid auto x{...}.
+Copy initialization behavior is consistent and intuitive across all C++ versions.

 auto and Proxy Types

-This is a major pitfall we have fallen into. std::vector<bool> is a notorious specialization in the standard library—it packs bool values into bits to save space.
-As a result, its operator[] does not return bool&, but rather a proxy object std::vector<bool>::reference.
+This is a major pitfall I've stepped into before. std::vector<bool> is a notorious specialization in the standard library—it packs bool values into bits to save space.
+The result is that its operator[] does not return bool&, but a proxy object std::vector<bool>::reference.

 cpp

 There are several solutions.
-The simplest is to use auto for a by-value copy (std::vector<bool>::reference is small, so the copy cost is negligible)—but note that this will not modify the original container.
-If you need to modify it, you can use auto& or assign through an index:
+The simplest is to use auto by value (the proxy is very small, so the copy cost is negligible)—but note that this won't modify the original container.
+If modification is needed, use auto& or assign via index:

 cpp

-This issue is not limited to std::vector<bool>.
-Expression templates in math libraries like Eigen, and iterators from certain range adapters, also return proxy types.
-When you encounter a compilation failure with auto& but auto works, suspect a proxy type first.
+This issue doesn't just appear in std::vector<bool>.
+Expression templates in math libraries like Eigen and iterators in some range adapters also return proxy types.
+When you see auto& compilation fail but auto succeed, suspect a proxy type first.

 auto as a Return Type